Bus deregulation in Great Britain: Franchising of bus services

-Following the Bus Services Act 2017, Greater Manchester would become the first city-region to start the process of bus franchising by requesting data from bus operators, with it being confirmed on 24 June 2019 that the franchising of bus services would be the preferred option in the Greater Manchester area.
-The transition would start in Bolton, Salford, and Wigan on 17 September 2023, with subsequent areas being franchised over the course of 2024.
-The proposed franchising change process in Greater Manchester was subject to legal challenges by the Rotala Group and Stagecoach Group, with Rotala taking the case to Judicial Review.
+Following the Bus Services Act 2017, Greater Manchester became the first city-region to start the process of bus franchising by requesting data from bus operators, with it being confirmed on 24 June 2019 that the franchising of bus services would be the preferred option in the Greater Manchester area.
+The transition started in Bolton, Salford, and Wigan on 17 September 2023, with subsequent areas being franchised over the course of 2024.
+The proposed franchising change process in Greater Manchester was subject to legal challenges by both the Rotala Group and the Stagecoach Group, with Rotala taking the case to judicial review.
 The appeal was rejected in the end.

-Intelligent Transport released an article in April 2021, suggesting "that franchising could become a more attractive proposition" as the "transport industry begins to recover from the hugely damaging effects of Covid-19".
-The West Yorkshire Combined Authority has also expressed support for the franchising of bus services, with an expectation that it may not be completed until 2027.
+Intelligent Transport released an article in April 2021, suggesting "that franchising could become a more attractive proposition" as the "transport industry begins to recover from the hugely damaging effects of COVID-19".

+In October 2023, the Liverpool City Region Combined Authority announced that it would use the Act's powers to bring buses under public control.
+Regulated services are expected to start operating from 2026.

+The West Yorkshire Combined Authority has also expressed support for the franchising of bus services, but with an expectation that it may not be completed until 2027.